Arithmetic Progression — CBSE Class 10 Formula Explained Clearly

 He wonders how many chairs are in his row.

-His teacher glances at the arrangement and immediately says:
+His teacher looks once at the arrangement and immediately says:

 17 chairs.